 Since then, I've taken numerous professional development courses in writing and editing, including the Kenyon Review Writers Workshop.
 I've evaluated short story submissions for Cosmic Roots & Eldritch Shores, judged novel openings for the Page Turner Awards, and am now a poetry reader for The Line Literary Magazine.
 All of these experiences have been their own form of education to me.

 Currently, I’m the managing editor at Story Garden Publishing, a collaborative writing venture with fellow authors Jordan Riley Swan and Hero Bowen.
 Together, we plot, write, and edit novels in various genres, from comedies and romances to fantasy novels and fairy-tale retellings.
 Wish Hunter is the first project I’ve designed for Story Garden; it's an urban fantasy trilogy about the dark underworld of stealing wishes that’s set in Savannah, Georgia.

-I’ve been a full-time developmental editor for five years now, and I’ve devised detailed critiques for fantasy, science fiction, literary, middle grade, thriller, and romance novels.
+I’ve been a full-time developmental editor for over five years, and I’ve devised detailed critiques for fantasy, science fiction, literary, middle grade, thriller, and romance novels.
 Prior to Story Garden, I worked for three years as a developmental editor and plot outliner for a best-selling indie publisher under an NDA, overseeing the production of thirty novels across four series.
 I also wrote and edited interactive fiction games for Talented, an e-learning platform for universities and business leadership.